Basic discovery metadata content model

 • Named location: Place name referenced to some gazetteer.
 Use scoped name pattern {label, authority, optional identifier} (see placename ).

-These elements provide essential information for the operation of a distributed catalogue system with harvesting of metadata between catalogue servers.
+These elements provide information for the operation of a distributed catalogue system with harvesting of metadata between catalogue servers.
 Values should be populated automatically by metadata creation tools, requiring no user input.
-Nil values are allowed.
+Some providers might not include this information in metadata interchange files.